- 184.108.40.206 Adapting an Existing MySQL Schema for the InnoDB memcached Plugin

 involves some degree of rewriting or adapting existing code that

-Instead of many memcached servers running on low-powered machines, you have the same number of memcached servers as MySQL servers, running on relatively high-powered machines with substantial disk storage and memory.
-You might reuse some existing code that works with the memcached API, but some adaptation is likely needed due to the different server configuration.
+daemon_memcachedplugin, instead of many traditional memcached servers running on low-powered machines, you will have the same number of memcached servers as MySQL servers, running on relatively high-powered machines with substantial disk storage and memory.
+You might reuse some existing code that works with the memcached API, but adaptation is likely required due to the different server configuration.

 BLOBcolumns, and must be converted to do numeric operations.
-You can do the conversion on the application side, or by using the
+You can perform the conversion on the application side, or by using the

 CAST()function in queries.

-The following sections explore these aspects in more detail.
+The following sections explore these points in more detail.